andrusstrockiy/cover-letter-gen/Readme.md

     make render
     ```

+1. Profit:
+    As usual, go to the employer's website and fill out thousands of questions about your experience.
+Then, upload your resume/CV and paste a freshly backed, special edition of your Cover Letter for your dream job.

 Note: If your template or data file have different names or are located in a different directory, you'll need to update the makefile to reflect the correct paths.